How to Care for Your Dog's Joints

 It’s an inevitable part of life that our bodies begin to lose mobility as we get older.
 As with humans, dog joint health deteriorates as they mature, although younger dogs can also be susceptible to inflammation of the joints.
 In this post, you'll learn how to spot dog joint problems, what causes these issues and how to care for your dog's joints to prevent and alleviate problems.

 Looking after your dog's joints is an important part of their daily healthcare, regardless of age.
-It can be easy to overlook joint care in young puppies and dogs as they're bouncing around causes all sorts of mischief, but paying attention to their joints from the start can protect them in later years.
-Puppies also need their joints looked after so that their joints develop properly and are strong enough to support their growing muscles.
+It can be easy to overlook joint care in young puppies and dogs as they're bouncing around, causing all sorts of mischief, but paying attention to their joints from the start can protect them in later years.
+Puppies also need their joints looked after so that they develop properly and are strong enough to support their growing muscles.
 This is especially true for large-breed puppies, as larger dogs are more prone to joint problems.

-Although arthritis is common in older dogs, and is just part of the ageing process, being aware of joint care early can slow the advancement of this degenerative disease and keep them active for longer.
-In older dogs that have joint problems, joint care can help alleviate any pain and inflammation, helping them to stay active.
+Although arthritis is common in older dogs and is just part of the ageing process, early awareness of joint care can slow the advancement of this degenerative disease and keep dogs active for longer.
+Joint care can also help alleviate any pain and inflammation, helping them stay active.

-When we talk about joint care, it is normally about protecting the cartilage.
-This is a tissue found at the end of bones in the joint that provides cushioning, stopping the moving parts of the joint from rubbing together and working as a shock absorber.
-Cartilage is made from chondrocytes (specialist cartilage cells) and proteins to create a sponge-like mass.
+Joint care for dogs is usually about protecting the cartilage.
+Cartilage is a tissue found at the end of bones in the joint that provides cushioning, stops the moving parts of the joint from rubbing together, and acts as a shock absorber.
+It is made from chondrocytes (specialist cartilage cells) and proteins to create a sponge-like mass.

-Over time, this cartilage naturally gets worn down, causing joint and mobility issues.
-Providing your dog with joint care throughout their life can help keep this cartilage healthy and help your dog to produce enough to keep their joints cushioned and protected.
+Over time, this cartilage naturally wears down, causing joint and mobility issues.
+Providing your dog with joint care throughout its life can help keep this cartilage healthy and help your dog produce enough to keep its joints cushioned and protected.

-Dogs tend to hide if they are uncomfortable, so it's important to watch out for the small signs that can point to joint problems in dogs.
-Look out for:
+Dogs tend to hide if uncomfortable or in pain, so it's essential to watch out for any minor signs that might point to joint problems in dogs, such as:

-If you notice any of the above signs, get your dog booked in with a vet, as it's best to have them checked out, just in case.
+If you notice any of the above signs, get your dog booked in with a vet.
+It's best to have them checked out, just in case.

 Joint problems in dogs can flare up because of a variety of reasons, with some dogs being more susceptible than others.
 If your dog does get joint issues, often it's nothing you've done wrong, it's just their risk factor was high.
 Some common things that increase your dog's chance of joint and mobility issues are: